30 Jan Count ‘em down: Top 10 reasons to enter statewide Biz Plan Contest by Jan. 31

 - You don’t have to be Tolstoy.
 The initial entry is only 250 words, spread among four criteria – product or service description, customer definition, market description and competition.
 That’s about 62 words per category.

 - You don’t even need a stamp.
-The contest is online at govsbizplancontest.com.
+The contest is online at com.

 - You can win valuable prizes.
-The contest will feature at least $100,000 in cash and service prizes such as office space in premier technology parks and top-notch commercial offices.
-Other prizes include a variety of services, such as legal assistance, accounting, video production, marketing and more.
+The contest will feature up to $150,000 in cash and service prizes such as co-working space, legal services, accounting and interior design.
 For many contestants, these services will provide an important jumpstart in getting their businesses rolling.

 - You’ll get some free advice.
 Judges in the contest are experienced in their respective fields and often provide feedback to contestants.
 Volunteer mentors from SCORE and the Center for Technology Commercialization are available to answer questions throughout the contest.
-The 50 entries that advance to Phase 2 will be invited to a free “boot camp” to be held March 1 in Waukesha.
+The 50 entries that advance to Phase 2 will be invited to a free “boot camp” to be held Feb.
+27 in the Milwaukee area.

 - You’ll meet other entrepreneurs like yourself.
 As much as it may sometimes seem like you’re alone, you’re not.
 There are other entrepreneurs like you – and they often have similar experiences to share.
 You will meet them at events, such as our boot camp and more.